• Menu

 Housing is one of our biggest monthly expenses.
 Choosing a housing set up wisely can supercharge your savings, or give you a peace of mind at the end of each working day.
 So, is it smarter to get roommates or just live alone?

-This is a question I feel you should explore before getting a place of your own.
+This is a question I feel you should explore before getting a place of your own; especially when you are considering renting with a low credit score.
 This is because you can save yourself from a lot of mental and financial distress.

-In this episode of WeeklyBagel Podcast, I dig into one of the biggest financial and lifestyle decisions young working class adults face: choosing between shared living and solo living.
-This is importance, since it is likely to determine the quality of your life.
+In this episode of WeeklyBagel Podcast, I dig into one of the biggest financial and lifestyle decisions young working class adults face: living alone vs roommates.
+Choosing between shared living and solo living is important.
+This is because it is likely to determine the quality of your life.

 Is Living With A Roommate A Good Idea?